ivkonst/HumanCapital/README.md

 Project consist of three parts:
 1) web crowler,
 2) data preparation and model traing part,
-3) flask based web app, witch takes as input cv and job description and returns possibility of employees dismissal not earlier than in N years.
+3) flask based web app, wich takes as input cv and job description and returns possibility of employees dismissal not earlier than in N years.
 N - parametr of model